Fay Sampson’s Family History

 1703 21 Nov Elizabeth, daughter of Thomas Jorden and Elizabeth

 She married in Sandwich in 1724, when she was 20.
 This was quite young by the standards of that time.
 The marriage was no doubt brought forward because Elizabeth was five months pregnant.
-Stephen was probably the father of her child, but there is always an element of doubt.
+Stephen, then aged 29, was probably the father of her child, but there is always an element of doubt.
 If, for instance, a girl was in the service of a well-to-do gentleman and made pregnant by him, or one of his sons, then he might pay a local man to marry her and bring up the child as his own.
+The Overseers of the Poor might make a similar arrangement to save the mother and child becoming a burden on the Poor Rate.

 Marriage.
 St Clement, Sandwich.